 As we detail the published findings in this space, we’ll make sure to point out these caveats as necessary.
 Acupuncture research is evolving as we write, with these caveats increasingly being addressed.
 Our team is excited to keep tabs on the research here, and we'll always update our content as more clinical info emerges.

-So, we dug into the research to understand the demonstrated efficacy (read: proven by science) of fertility-specific acupuncture for a variety of fertility-related issues and conditions.
+We dug into existing research to understand the demonstrated efficacy of fertility-specific acupuncture for a variety of fertility-related issues and conditions.
 Below, you'll find our biggest takeaways broken down by topic.

 Acupuncture and fertility stress

 Fertility and conception can be stressful, whether it’s alone or with a partner, or with or without using medical interventions.
 A few studies have looked at the impact on acupuncture and stress around the time of ART procedures, generally finding that it can lower stress levels (as compared to no intervention at all).

 Similarly, acupuncture (compared to usual care) may also lower levels of fertility-related stress in people diagnosed with infertility.
 Though there isn’t clear evidence that these reductions in stress directly translate to improved reproductive outcomes, taking care of your mental health is always a good thing.